 Tel: 6336 6222

 If you’ve been keeping your eyes peeled for dentists around your neighbourhood, you would have noticed the dental chain, Greenlife Dental.
-A simple consultation plus scaling & polishing costs $95 to $190 here, making it one of the more affordable dentists around.
+Consultation costs are $15 to $40 here, while scaling & polishing will set you back by $85 to $150, depending on the state of your oral hygiene.
+That makes for a total of $100 to $190 at Greenlife Dental, making it one of the more affordable dentists around.

 Location: 8 clinics islandwide